bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Turn back on the feature to select all dots when annotation is in URL, in getDotsBitFromStorage.
 * Lyric is in front of carousel when wiki selected.
+* Lyric briefly in front of carousel when alternating between unit dots.
+Try just songwriting, and the two unit dot anchors in first verse in Good Night.

 * Make sure backstory and narrative tenses are correct.
 * Get rid of % in wikis